 - Change or award temporary physical or legal custody of children or pets;

 - Award temporary child support or spousal maintenance;

 - Give someone temporary possession of the parties’ residence; or

 - Order that the abuser attend counseling or other therapy, including anger management, parenting and domestic abuse classes

 The court can make an OFP that’s good for up to two years, and it can be reviewed and extended if necessary.

 Any adult victim can file a petition for an Order for Protection, and any family or household member can petition on behalf of the victim, as well.
 When it comes to children, any family or household member can file a petition on their behalf—and in some situations, an adult over the age of 25 may be able to file for an OFP for children, even if they’re not a family or household member.

 If someone violates an OFP, they’re guilty of a crime; the first offense will earn them a misdemeanor charge that’s punishable by up to three months in jail and a $1,000 fine.
 Further violations are charged more aggressively, and can be considered gross misdemeanors or felonies.

 Do You Need an OFP?

-Call us at 763-323-6555 for a free, confidential consultation.
+Call us at (763) 783-5146 to schedule a confidential consultation.
 We can discuss your case and give you a clear picture of your options for filing a request for protection with the court.